2 Weeks in Italy The Best 14 Days Italy Itinerary (2024)

 While spending two days in Venice to have a true luxury experience, then do not think much and head up to Hotel Danieli which lies within three previous palazzos besides the River Degli Schiavoni.

 You will always remember that kind of Hotel.
-From furniture to the location and gorgeous lobby, everything is carefully designed which makes the guests have unforgettable memories of their trip to Venice.
+From furniture to the location and gorgeous lobby, everything is carefully designed which gives the guests unforgettable memories of their trip to Venice.

 For your first 2 weeks’ Italy trip Itinerary, this beautiful hotel will be up to your needs.
 It provides a clean and simple room to stay in, so, it seems to be a fair trade due to its affordable rates in a great area in Cannaregio.
 Furthermore, the courtyard here is also elegant.